hasan-sayeed/KnowMat/README.md

 ├── .isort.cfg              <- Configuration for git hook that sorts imports.
 └── .pre-commit-config.yaml <- Configuration of pre-commit git hooks.
 ```

+## 🚀 Future Enhancements

+- [ ] **Additional Model Support**: Expand the list of supported models and allow for custom model integration.

+- [ ] **Advanced Post-Processing**: Further refine extraction accuracy using additional custom prompts and techniques.

+- [ ] **Enhanced UI/UX**: Improve the Flask web interface for a more seamless and responsive user experience.

+- [ ] **Evaluation of Extracted Outputs**: Integrate evaluation metrics into the pipeline to assess the quality and accuracy of the extracted data, ensuring robust performance in real-world applications.

+## Feedback

+We truly value your input and are excited to hear your feedback and suggestions!
+If you have any ideas for improvements, feature requests, or if you encounter any issues, please feel free to open an issue on our GitHub repository.
+We're always eager to collaborate, so if you're interested in contributing, reach out to our developers.
+Your insights help us make KnowMat even better!

 <!-- pyscaffold-notes -->